Eschatologue/CM_wiki/docs/character-creation/feat/feat-starting.md

 - **Spear Master**

-    You can make a ranged attack with a javelin or spear up to its long range without :d20-disadv: **Disdvantage**, even underwater.
+    You can make a ranged attack with a javelin or spear up to its long range without :d20-disadv: **Disadvantage**, even underwater.

 ### Spell and Blades^HB^